Sir Andrew Snape Hamond

 Hamond entered the navy in 1753 and on 18 June 1759 was appointed a lieutenant in the Magnanime 64, commanded by Captain Lord Howe, which vessel was first into the action at the Battle of Quiberon Bay on 20 November.
 During April1763 he commissioned the cutter Grace 6 for service in the Solent, retaining her until the following year.

-On 20 June 1765 he was promoted commander, and from 1767 had the sloop Savage 8, which he nearly lost in rough weather after leaving Ireland for Portsmouth in March 1769, the sloop only staying afloat with half of the crew at the pumps having thrown the guns overboard.
+On 20 June 1765 he was promoted commander, and from 1767 had the sloop Savage 8, coming home from Lisbon in the spring of 1768, and which he nearly lost in rough weather after leaving Ireland for Portsmouth in March 1769, the sloop only staying afloat with half of the crew at the pumps having thrown the guns overboard.
 She later went out to Newfoundland in June 1769, returning to Portsmouth in September and being paid off in 1770.

 On 7 December 1770 Hamond was posted captain and he commissioned the new Barfleur 90 at Portsmouth as the flag-captain designate to Rear-Admiral Lord Howe in the Mediterranean in the event of war with Spain.
 When the dispute was amicably settled his command remained as a guardship at Portsmouth.
 In the meantime, in January 1771, he recommissioned the frigate Arethusa 38 for service initially in home waters, and from October of that year in North America where he remained until being paid off in 1773.